p0l1t1c1an/WebServer/README.md

 ```

 I do plan on building a bit more in depth site, but the site would be static so I think i just need to implement TLS

-Rocket makes this really easy but I'm unsure of how secure it is or how TLS is implemented.
+Rocket makes this really easy but I'm unsure of how secure it is or how TLS is implemented